 Corporate Bond: Centum will be launching a corporate bond to raise Kshs 2 billion (~$26 million), reasons given include

-– Current borrowing costs at 170 million out of 6.5 billon assets are very manageable.
-Their dividend flows are not consistent, so they sometime need overdrafts, but can’t grow the business on overdraft.
-The Bond will add some long term funds to balance sheet
+– Current borrowing costs are at 170 million out of 6.5 billion assets are very manageable.
+Their dividend flows are not consistent, so they sometimes need overdrafts, but can’t grow the business on overdraft.
+The Bond will add some long term funds to the balance sheet.

 – They have a pipeline of investments lined up, and what is a bad market for others is a good time for Centum to buy into companies.
 Funds will be invested 60 – 70% in private companies, 20-30% in listed companies and 0.15% in real estate.
 They already signed the deal for Carbacid for about Kshs.
 400 million that was done through Rasimu Limited, a new wholly-owned subsidiary.